INFORMATION #4-1: Function of Each Wire in Digitrax' Loconet

 Other Notes for Digitrax Systems:

 Digitrax runs a ground through their Loconet cable.
 So hooking up a good floating ground creates ground loops.
 Therefore, it is also extremely important when doing this, that you disconnect wires #2 & #5 (for Digitrax supplied cables, the black and yellow wires) in your booster network.
+If you are using the Digitrax boosters with opto-isolators, you don't need to disconnect #2 and #5.
+You'll know you have these boosters because you special ordered them and paid a little more for them.

-Adding the heavy ground wire makes a better common reference connection between boosters than the second and fifth wire do.
+Adding the heavy common wire makes a better common reference connection between boosters than the second and fifth wire do.
 Eliminating the second and fifth wire from the booster network prevents "ground loops."
 Ground loops can also be a cause of booster fighting or otherwise corrupting the data on the network.
 Note that I said remove the ground wires (Digitrax #2 & #5) from your booster network.
 Do not remove these wires from your throttle network.

 Some of Digitrax's accessories that have Loconet connections on them, like their block detectors, have a ground terminal on them.
 This is attached to wires #2 and #5 of Loconet.
 So if you were to attach these devices to your floating ground, a ground loop will result and erratic operation will occur.
 Since some of these accessories, like the block detector, will not see significant current flow, do not connect the ground on the accessory if you see erratic operation.